jeesung-ahn/Data_Analysis_Visualization/README.md

 - To run the code, I recommend cloning the entire repository to your machine, which should allow you to execute it.

-* This project was completed by Jeesung Ahn (jeesung@sas.upenn.edu), in collaboration with Keana Richards (richards.keana@gmail.com) and Tonah Salas Ortiz.

-* Presented at [Data Science Live 2021](http://jh-cai.com/modern-data-mining/dsl.html), held at the Wharton School, University of Pennsylvania.
+*This project was completed by Jeesung Ahn (jeesung@sas.upenn.edu), in collaboration with Keana Richards (richards.keana@gmail.com) and Tonah Salas Ortiz.
+It was presented at [Data Science Live 2021](http://jh-cai.com/modern-data-mining/dsl.html), held at the Wharton School, University of Pennsylvania.*